 What Is The Magnetosphere?

-Earth’s magnetic field is 3.5 billion years old, and since then, it has shielded every life form on earth from the sun’s harmful cosmic radiation.
+Earth’s magnetic field is 3.5 billion years old, and since then, it has shielded every life form on Earth from the sun’s harmful cosmic radiation.
 The Earth’s magnetic field was studied in 1600 by William Gilbert in England.
 The magnetic field of the Earth’s magnetosphere is similar to a bar magnet.
 But the field lines are far from Earth and bend away.
-This is due to the ionized solar wind from the Sun that encounters the earth.
+This is due to the ionized solar wind from the Sun that encounters the Earth.

 Earth’s magnetosphere acts as a shield that protects it from the energetic solar wind.
 It extends more than five times the distance to the moon.
 The source of Earth’s magnetism is still not completely understood.
-Most investigators attribute the field to convection currents within Earth’s interior.
+Most investigators attribute the field to convection currents within the Earth’s interior.

 The direction and strength of Earth’s magnetic field change over time.
-The magnetic field can be deformed when all the other charged particles generate the electric and magnetic fields.
+The magnetic field can be deformed when all the other charged particles generate electric and magnetic fields.
 The charged particles that are accelerated to higher energies can hit communication satellites.

-What is the magnetosphere?
+What is the Magnetosphere?

 Earth’s magnetic pole is located where the magnetic field lines are perpendicular to Earth’s surface.
 However, it’s a complicated and rather dynamic planet because of this.
 The magnetic poles are not necessarily fixed at the same location.
 They tend to wander.

 Over the past few centuries, the northern magnetic pole has slowly moved from Arctic Canada to northern Siberia.
 The magnetic field lines along Earth’s surface don’t always point to the magnetic poles.
-The geomagnetic poles are not currently aligned to the geographic poles.
+The geomagnetic poles are not currently aligned with the geographic poles.

 • The major region in the magnetosphere is the Van Allen Belts.
 In these regions, electrons and protons travel at very high speeds.

-So this extends outside of earth.
+So this extends outside of Earth.
 It affects electrically charged particles, also called ions.
 Magnetopause is the accidental boundary between the surrounding plasma and the magnetosphere.

 Temperature: The temperatures range from 6000 kelvin to 35,100 kelvin (10,340 to 62,720 degrees Fahrenheit).
 It is very hot compared to the temperatures of Earth.